turnerlabs/shipit-api/API_REFERENCE.md

 dns
 - type:        String
 - required:    false
-- description: What type of DNS server to use foamr a Shipment.
+- description: What type of DNS server to use for a Shipment.
 - requirement: must either be 'host' or 'cluster'

 ```